luizansounds/system-wide-gtk-theme-changer/README.md

 ## Disclaimer

-Use this script at your own risk!
+Use this script at your own risk! it requires sudo to change themes for flatpaks

 ## How it works?